Joshfairhead/Obsidian/Omnicient/Regen Foundation/Regen Governance Circle Index.md

 - Governance is an organisational meta-function prefigured by initial conditions.
 - The shape a network or organisation takes depends upon the wholeness of individual participants and the frameworks in which they are embedded.
 - Any choice of framework impacts all future decisions and so we should be mindful of unintendend consequences.
-- The purpose of a Governace circle is thus to determine and implement the processes and frameworks with the least constraints while remaining in accordance with the scope of the networks values.
-In a world of rising complexity, this is necessary for organisational adaptability and survival, let alone planetary Regeneration.
+- The purpose of a Governace circle is thus to determine and implement the processes and frameworks with the least constraints while remaining in congruence with the networks values of regeneration.
+In a world of rising complexity this is necessary for organisational adaptability survival and beyond to thrivability.

 ## How